 Type of ad: carousel + direct-response button

-For its part, Samsung used the carousel to publish tutorials explaining the improved camera functionality of its Galaxy S6 devices.
-The direct-response button allowed users to learn more by visiting their website.
+For its part, Samsung has used this feature to publish tutorials explaining the enhanced camera features of its Galaxy S6 devices.
+The action button made it possible to learn more by visiting his website.

-This spring, the @StuartWeitzman brand launched a campaign that leveraged the association between Instagram and Facebook by producing a two-part ad, starting on the photo-sharing network, and later continuing in targeted users’ Facebook feeds.
+This spring, the @StuartWeitzman brand produced a campaign that took advantage of the combination of Instagram and Facebook by producing a two-part ad that started on the photo-sharing app and continued some time later on the Facebook news from targeted users.

-The images published to Instagram were actually videos known as “cinemagraphs” – still photos in which small repeated movements occur, and a creative technique that Facebook encourages advertisers to adopt.
+The images posted on Instagram were actually videos presented in the form of a “cinemagraph” , a still image animated with small localized movements and, above all, a creative technique that Facebook encourages advertisers to adopt .

-While you’re waiting for these new formats to become available in Canada, take a look at this list of official third party applications to help you push the limits of Instagram creativity, and keep up your efforts to build, retain, and engage your community.
+While waiting for these new features to arrive in Canada, you can consult the list of official third-party applications that allow you to push the limits of creativity on Instagram and continue efforts to build, retain and engage your community.